wspringer/sonofjson/README.md

     person.name.first = "Jack"

-⑤ As well as rendering
+⑤ And rendering it to JSON is just

     render(person)